 Zig by Example: Arrays

-An array is a fixed-size, sequential collection of elements of the same type.
+Arrays are fixed-size, sequential collections of elements of the same type.

 const std = @import("std");